Chive

 Method

-Refrigerate in a sealed plastic bag or container with a damp paper towel, or place stem-down in water like cut flowers
+Refrigerate in plastic bag or standing upright in glass with water like flowers

 Duration